tytydraco/yessleep/out/And_when_the_lights_came_back_on_there_was_a_number_on_everybodys_arm_FINAL.md

 Blair and I went for it—a mad dash this time.

 “Go, go,” I said, as we sprinted around tables, bodies, and violent strangers to close the last few meters between us and the hallway.
 I heard multiple “Hey’s!” coming from distant corners and from folks crawling out from cover.
-I prayed Blair still had her half of a scissor blade if needed, but as we stepped out of the open office, it was clear that the department fights, megaphones, and now—Sabrina’s hollow gun—served as enough of a powder keg to make our small fireworks presentation seem lame in comparison.
+I prayed Blair still had her half of a scissor blade if needed, but as we stepped out of the open office, it was clear that the department fights, megaphones, and now—Lindsey’s hollow gun—served as enough of a powder keg to make our small fireworks presentation seem lame in comparison.

 I turned to look—no one was after us.